SySarmad/URLShortener/README.md

 # URLShortener
-Takes in a URL and returns a shortened version utilizes MariaDB a MySQL database
+Takes in a URL and returns a shortened version utilizes a MySQL database requires Python Libs : flask, flask-restful, mysql_connector